openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 You can use any tool you like to capture images.

-With SnagIt, you can configure preferences to include a timing delay and specific on-screen objects, including the cursor, as well as setting keyboard shortcuts for different configurations.
+If you use SnagIt, you can configure preferences to include a timing delay and specific on-screen objects, including the cursor, as well as setting keyboard shortcuts for different configurations.
+References to the edX documentation team's SnagIt Style Gallery follow.

-You can also use the Mac's built-in screen capture functionality to take screen shots.
+If you use a Mac computer, you can use the built-in screen capture application to take screen shots.
 To capture part of the screen, follow these steps.

 .. note:: This method does not capture the positioning of the cursor.